 Four keynote lectures will be given by speakers chosen by the Austro-Swiss region, the German region and the Polish region of the IBS as well as the ISBS.
-Please find abstracts of the talks and short biosketches of the speakers below.
-Information on this webpage will be updated regularly.
+Please find titles of the talks and short biosketches of the speakers below.

 John P.A.
 Ioannidis, MD, DSc is the C.F.
 Rehnborg Chair in Disease Prevention at Stanford University, Professor of Medicine, and of Health Research and Policy, at the School of Medicine; Professor of Statistics (by courtesy) at the School of Humanities and Sciences; co-Director of the Meta-Research Innovation Center at Stanford; and Director of the PhD program in Epidemiology and Clinical Research.